ortiza0556/COP4331-Group-16/SystemArchitecture.md

     Methods: Anime(title, genre, rating, releaseDate, plot, studio), Anime(title, genre, rating, releaseDate, plot, id, studio), and all the get methods inherited from Media

-    Description: Anime class extends the Media class, but adds a data field for directors.
+    Description: Anime class extends the Media class.
 This will be used to create Anime objects to add to the database, when we pull from the rest APIs.

 * **VideoGame Class extends Media Class**

     Data Fields: platforms (String[])

     Methods: VideoGame(title, genre, rating, releaseDate, plot, studio, String platforms), VideoGame(title, genre, rating, releaseDate, plot, id, studio, String platforms), String[] getPlatform(), and all the get methods inherited from Media

+    Description: VideoGame class extends the Media class, but adds a data field for platforms.
+This will be used to create VideoGame objects to add to the database, when we pull from the rest APIs.

 * **Database Class < M extends Media > (ABC)**